NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     the DEM as a string in quotes, separated by spaces.
 An example is in the documentation.

+--save-intermediate-cameras
+    Save the values for the cameras at each iteration.

 --threads <integer (default: 0)>
     Set the number threads to use.
 0 means use the default defined in the program or in the ``.vwrc`` file.
 Note that when using more